foliovision/fv-wordpress-flowplayer/readme.txt

 = 6.1.5 - 2016/06/?? =

 * Compatibility - bugfix for FV Player widget as it was breaking Featured Image insertion when also using DesignThemes Core Features Plugin
+* Reverting - Ajax loading - fix for repeated autoplay if your theme loads FV Player using Ajax and uses autoplay for the loaded content.
+You have to set fv_player_did_autoplay = false in your JavaScript instead.

 = 6.1.4 - 2016/06/22 =